Home

 Engine Innovation

-The invention of automobile vehicles had to be easy to use, had to solve problems, provide benefits, be affordable and profitable.
+Automobiles had to be easy to use, they had to solve problems, provide benefits, be affordable and profitable.

 In 1807, Swiss inventor Francois Isaac de Rivaz, invented the first internal combustion engine using hydrogen as fuel.
 This started a series of engine innovations by German engineers Gottlieb Daimler, Wilhelm Maybach, Siegfried Marcus, Rudolf Diesel and Karl Benz.